ptdriscoll/nba-defense-ratings/README.md

 1. scrape_finals.py - this grabs winners, losers and number of games played in last 20 NBA Finals
 2. scrape_ratings.py - this retrieves NBA defense ratings for each team in the last 20 Finals Series
 3. plot.py - this plots winners and losers rankings overall and in a yearly timeline

+### Run offense ratings instead

+Setting get_offense_instead = True at the top of scrape_ratings.py will scrape and separately save offense ratings.
+Setting the same variable to true at the top of plot.py will graph and separately save an offense-ratings image.
+The results are nearly identical to a mirror version of the defense ratings.